rope, A python IDE ...

 Static type inferencing uses program source code to guess the type

 of objects.
 But type inferencing python programs is very hard.

 There have been some attempts though not very successful (examples:

 psycho: only str and int types, StarKiller: wasn't released and

-ShedSkin: very limited).
+ShedSkin: good but limited).
 They where mostly directed at speeding up

 python programs by transforming its code to other typed languages